kenjitheman/ecoman/README.md

 Use your judgment and take into account any personal health considerations or local regulations.
 ```

-## contributing
+## Contributing

-- pull requests are welcome, for major changes, please open an issue first
+- Pull requests are welcome.
+For major changes, please open an issue first
-to discuss what you would like to change
+to discuss what you would like to change.

-- please make sure to update tests as appropriate
+- Please make sure to update tests as appropriate.

-## license
+## License

 - [MIT](https://choosealicense.com/licenses/mit/)